When does daylight saving time change in France?

-WINTER TIME 2020.
-The second and final time change of the year 2020, also known as "winter time changeover", takes place at the end of October.
+WINTER TIME.
+The second and final time change of the year, also known as "winter time changeover", takes place at the end of October.
 Here are some details on the date and the forthcoming abolition of the seasonal time change.

-The 2020 winter time changeover is scheduled for the night of Saturday 24 October to Sunday 25 October 2020.
+The winter time changeover is scheduled for the night of the last Saturday of October to the Sunday.
 France will then artificially gain one hour of sleep on the Sunday in question, only to lose one hour of natural light in the evening.
 At 3 o'clock in the morning during the night from Saturday to Sunday, the hands will immediately go back to 3 o'clock.
-Winter time will then last for five months, until we return to summer time at the end of March 2021!
+Winter time will then last for five months, until we return to summer time at the end of March!

 All the countries of the European Union will switch to winter time on the same date.
 The seasonal time change was introduced in 1976 in France, following the oil shock.
 The aim was to save electrical energy by adapting to the population's rhythm of life.
 Thanks to winter time, people benefit earlier from natural daylight in the morning, from November to March, while summer time allows them to benefit from daylight later, from April to October.